qdbell/Ryassofortran/README.md

 Fortran90-release of the soil carbon model YASSO15 in R.

 The Fortran-release of YASSO is up to two orders of magnitude faster than the R-release.
-The speed increase is not always important while simulating soil carbon, but for model calibration purposes the Fortran-release is vastly superior.
+The absolute speed increase is not always significant while simulating soil carbon, but for model calibration purposes the Fortran-release is superior.

 NOTE: This package is very early in development and is subject to changes.
 Furthermore, the package might be removed and included into a